Model-free Posterior Sampling via Learning Rate Randomization: Experimental details

-For \DQN and \BootDQN we use as netwrok a 2-layer multilayer perceptron (MLP) with hidden layer size equals to $64$.
+For \DQN and \BootDQN we use as a network a 2-layer multilayer perceptron (MLP) with a hidden layer size equal to $64$.
 For exploration, \DQN utilizes $\varepsilon$-greedy exploration with coefficient annealing from $1.0$ to $0.1$ during the first $10,000$ steps.
-For \BootDQN we use ensemble of $10$ heads and do not use $\varepsilon$-greedy exploration.
+For \BootDQN we use an ensemble of $10$ heads and do not use $\varepsilon$-greedy exploration.

 \paragraph{Results} Figure~\ref{fig:pball_randql} shows the results of non-tabular experiments.
 Overall, we see that \AdaptiveRandQL outperforms \AdaptiveQL in all environments, especially in the sparse reward setting.
-However, we see that model-based algorithm is much more sample efficient than model-free algorithm, as it was shown by \cite{domingues2021kernel}.
-This is connected to low dimension of the presented environment, where the difference in theoretical regret bounds is not so large.
+However, we see that the model-based algorithm is much more sample efficient than the model-free algorithm, as it was shown by \cite{domingues2021kernel}.
+This is connected to a low dimension of the presented environment, where the difference in theoretical regret bounds is not so large.
 However, this performance come at the price of $3$-times larger time complexity, see Table~\ref{tab:time_complexity}.

-Regarding the comparison to neural-network based algorithms, we see that approaches based on adaptive discretization always outperforms \DQN and \BootDQN on an environment with non-sparse rewards.
-We connect this phenomenon to the fact that neural network algorithms are solving two problems at the same time: exploration and optimization, whereas discretization-based approaches solve only exploration problem.
+Regarding the comparison to neural-network-based algorithms, we see that approaches based on adaptive discretization always outperform \DQN and \BootDQN on an environment with non-sparse rewards.
+We connect this phenomenon to the fact that neural network algorithms are solving two problems at the same time: exploration and optimization, whereas discretization-based approaches solve only the exploration problem.

-In the setup of sparse rewards it turns out that neural network-based approaches are competitive with \AdaptiveQL and \AdaptiveRandQL.
-Notably, \DQN shows itself as the worst one, whereas \AdaptiveRandQL and \BootDQN show similar performance, additionally justifying exploration effect of ensemble learning and randomized exploration.
+In the setup of sparse rewards, it turns out that neural network-based approaches are competitive with \AdaptiveQL and \AdaptiveRandQL.
+Notably, \DQN shows itself as the worst one, whereas \AdaptiveRandQL and \BootDQN show similar performance, additionally justifying the exploration effect of ensemble learning and randomized exploration.